-Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip
+NPR Seeks 'Clarification' From State Department About Reporter Dropped From Trip

 He added, "Our mission is to serve the American public by seeking and reporting the truth."

-The State Department's action against Kelemen also prompted a protest from the State Department Correspondents' Association.
+The State Department's action against Kelemen prompted a protest from the State Department Correspondents' Association.

 "Michele is a consummate professional who has covered the State Department for nearly two decades.
-We respectfully ask the State Department to reconsider and allow Michele to travel on the plane for this trip," said the association's president Shaun Tandon, in a statement.
+We respectfully ask the State Department to reconsider and allow Michele to travel on the plane for this trip," said the association's president Shaun Tandon, in a statement on Monday.

 "The State Department press corps has a long tradition of accompanying secretaries of state on their travels and we find it unacceptable to punish an individual member of our association," Tandon added.